syvsto/booster2024_wasm_components/task1.md

  * `componentize app` specifies that we want to build `app.py` into a component.
  * `-o` sets the output file name of the component we want to build.

-If you don't get any compilation errors, you can run the `greeter.wasm` component using:
+If you don't get any compilation errors, you can run the `greeter-py.wasm` component that was just produced using:

 ```sh
 wasmtime -S common greeter-py.wasm